 My practice centers around challenges and burdens imposed by history.
-Last summer, during my first extended visit to Britain in several decades, I saw my land of origin with foreign eyes and also with a native’s concern.
+In 2017, during my first extended visit to Britain in several decades, I saw my land of origin with foreign eyes and also with a native’s concern.
 As the country and its leaders wrestle with the absurdity of Brexit, the burned-out Grenfell tower stands as an indelible symbol of a social fabric shredded by bonanza capitalism, de-industrialization, and the politics of division.

 The photographs are taken with a digital medium-format camera and printed large to show their texts (some are not readable at web size), which often supply the titles.

 During a second visit recently I began to make night portraits of homeless people, whose rapidly increasing numbers in these spaces represents the interpenetration of affluence and desperation that is becoming the hallmark of our times.

 Orwell River Cruises, Ipswich

 Albion Place, Southampton

 Paradise Square, Sheffield